happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 their local machines) that don't stem from the actual decoupling of CI/CD but more from the things you have to accomplish in other ways.

-tktk better intro above please
+tktk: better intro above please

 > "This would never work for us."